Gryphon House Releases 'How Can I Help?'

 Severe issues like anxiety and trauma have a ripple effect.
 Dr. Welch also includes clear direction and specific examples of how educators can develop successful coping and selfcare techniques.

-How Can I Help? will be widely available August 1, 2019.
-To request a free excerpt or e-galley copy, contact ashleigh@ghbooks.com.
+How Can I Help? was published August 1, 2019.
+To request a free excerpt or e-galley copy, contact: ashleigh@ghbooks.com.

 ISBN 978-0-87659-813-9; 128 pp.; PB and e-book; $19.95.